+Our long-term financing efforts continued during the quarter ended June 30, 2019.
 As funds become available through the Company's fundraising efforts, we expect to undertake the following activities:

-- Completion of the detailed engineering for the underground portion of the Elk Creek Project; - Acquisition of key land parcels currently subject to the Company's Option to Purchase agreements; - Construction of natural gas and electrical infrastructure under existing agreements to serve the project site; - Continuation of the Company's efforts to secure federal, state and local permits; - Initiation and completion of detailed engineering for surface project facilities; - Negotiation and completion of engineering, procurement and construction agreements; - Initiation of mine groundwater control activities; and - Initiation of long-lead equipment procurement activities.
+- Acquisition of key land parcels currently subject to the Company's Option to Purchase agreements; - Continuation of the Company's efforts to secure federal, state and local permits; - Negotiation and completion of engineering, procurement and construction ("EPC") agreements; - Completion of the final detailed engineering for the underground portion of the Elk Creek Project; - Initiation and completion of final detailed engineering for surface project facilities; - Construction of natural gas and electrical infrastructure under existing agreements to serve the Elk Creek Project site; - · Initiation of revised mine groundwater investigation and control activities; and - Initiation of long-lead equipment procurement activities.